BanyanDB Query Language (BydbQL)

 8.1.
 Grammar

-trace_query ::= SELECT projection [from_trace_clause] [TIME time_condition] [WHERE criteria] [ORDER BY order_expression] [LIMIT integer] [OFFSET integer] [WITH QUERY_TRACE]
+trace_query ::= SELECT projection from_trace_clause TIME time_condition [WHERE criteria] [ORDER BY order_expression] [LIMIT integer] [OFFSET integer] [WITH QUERY_TRACE]

-from_trace_clause ::= "FROM TRACE" identifier ["IN" "(" group_list ")"]
+from_trace_clause ::= "FROM TRACE" identifier "IN" ["("] group_list [")"] [ON ["("] stage_list [")"] STAGES]

 projection ::= "*" | column_list | "()"